stephanieyenyu/AMR_System/docs/state-machines.md

 # State Machines

-Three views of one system: parcel state under delivery, parcel state under return, and the robot's physical state. `line-backend` owns the first two.
+This system has three state machines: package state under delivery, package state under return, and the robot's physical state. `line-backend` owns the first two.
 The third is the robot service's view of its own hardware.

-**Source** `技術文件/Diagrams/Package-state-and-Robot-motion_v2.md`
 **Editable sources** [`diagrams/`](diagrams/) — open with draw.io

 ---